The Impossible Money Question: Should I Buy a House?

 But, using the average rates of return for housing and the stock market, we can make some comparisons.

-Should I Buy a House Now or Wait?
-Stock Market vs a House
+Buy a House or Invest in the Stock Market

 Let’s assume your life is simple (Ha!).